-- Textbook: None required - References (available online at SJSU library) - NoSQL Distilled: A Brief Guide to the Emerging World of Polyglot Persistence by Parmod J. Sadalage and Martin Fowler - MongoDB: The Definitive Guide: Powerful and Scalable Data Storage, 3nd Edition by Kristina Chodorow, December 2020 - The Definitive Guide to MongoDB: A Complete Guide to Dealing with Big Data using MongoDB, 3rd Edition by David Hows, Peter Membrey, Eelco Plugge and Tim Hawkins, December, 2015 - Mastering Apache Cassandra 3.x, 3rd Edition by Nishant Neeraj, Tejaswi Malepati and Aaron Ploetz, October 2018 - Cassandra: The Definitive Guide: Distributed Data at Web Scale by Jeff Carpenter and Eben Hewitt, July 2016 - Seven Databases in Seven Weeks: A Guide to Modern Databases and the NoSQL Movement, 2nd Edition by Luc Perkins, Eric Redmond, and Jim Wilson, April 2018 - Learning Neo4j 3.x, 2nd Edition by Jerome Baton and Rik Van Bruggen, October 2017 - o Other readings: A list of additional references will be provided per topic as needed.
+- Textbook: None required - References (available online at SJSU library) - NoSQL Distilled: A Brief Guide to the Emerging World of Polyglot Persistence by Parmod J. Sadalage and Martin Fowler - MongoDB: The Definitive Guide: Powerful and Scalable Data Storage, 3nd Edition by Kristina Chodorow, December 2020 - The Definitive Guide to MongoDB: A Complete Guide to Dealing with Big Data using MongoDB, 3rd Edition by David Hows, Peter Membrey, Eelco Plugge and Tim Hawkins, December, 2015 - Mastering Apache Cassandra 3.x, 3rd Edition by Nishant Neeraj, Tejaswi Malepati and Aaron Ploetz, October 2018 - o Cassandra: The Definitive Guide: Distributed Data at Web Scale by Jeff Carpenter and Eben Hewitt, July 2016 - Seven Databases in Seven Weeks: A Guide to Modern Databases and the NoSQL Movement, 2nd Edition by Luc Perkins, Eric Redmond, and Jim Wilson, April 2018 - Other readings: A list of additional references will be provided per topic as needed.